Sustain the Change: Finance Transformation to Last

 Design: ERP-driven postings are correct

-Reality: errors in ERP-driven postings require additional manual journals to make corrections
+Reality: Errors in ERP-driven postings require additional manual journals to make corrections

 Sustain the Change: Skills